 Last mile visibility requires a variety of operational and technological changes to your supply chain:

-- Last mile carrier tracking, either through data shared by the carrier, or through a tech platform that enables different levels of visibility for different stakeholders.
+- Tracking the carriers or drivers, either through data shared by the carrier, or through a tech platform that enables different levels of visibility for different stakeholders.

 - Real-time tracking of orders and vehicles